yeyebbc/MeeGo-Adaptive-Icon-Shape-Magisk-Module/readme.md

 - Magisk installed.
 - Android 12 (maybe)
-  Tested on Android 12, for other versions test it on your own.
+  Tested on Android 12 and 13, for other versions test it on your own.
 If it boot loops, boot into safe mode then reboot again to remove the module.

 > &nbsp; > **Enter safe mode with device buttons**
 >